There are now 3 possible online modes for units:

 - This unit provides the opportunity for investigation in a field not otherwise available during the semester.
 All unit proposals require the approval of the unit coordinator.

-- Indicative assessments in this unit are as follows: (1) preliminary outline of Assessment 2 and (2) a 5000-word assignment on a topic agreed by the lecturer supervising the work and the student.
+- Indicative assessments in this unit are as follows: (1) Preliminary outline and oral presentation and (2) a 5000-word assignment on a topic agreed by the lecturer supervising the work and the student.
 Further information is available in the unit outline.

 - Unit Coordinator(s)